Why new paint needs special care after body repair

 The 30-day rule for the first full wash

-The standard industry recommendation is to wait at least 30 days before washing a newly painted panel with soap and water.
-In cold climates where curing slows, some shops recommend up to 60 days.
+Industry standards recommend waiting at least 30 days before washing newly painted panels with soap and water.
+Cold climates may require up to 60 days.

 The first 30 to 90 days: the transition period

-Between 30 and 90 days post-repair, hand washing becomes acceptable.
-Use pH-neutral car wash soap, avoid high-pressure rinsing directly on repaired panels, and skip carnauba-based waxes until paint is fully cured.
+Between 30 and 90 days, hand washing becomes appropriate using pH-neutral car wash soap.
+Avoid high-pressure rinsing directly on repaired panels and skip carnauba waxes until full curing completes.

 After 90 days: approaching normal care

-At the 90-day mark, most automotive paints have cured sufficiently for normal washing and light detailing.
-The shop that performed the repair remains the best source for guidance on products and timing specific to the materials they used.
+Most automotive paints sufficiently cure by 90 days for normal washing and light detailing.
+The repair shop remains the best resource for product and timing guidance specific to their materials.

 Hand wash vs. machine wash after body repair

-Hand washing is the only safe option during the paint curing period, and it remains the better long-term choice for maintaining a quality finish.
+Hand washing is the only safe option during the curing period and remains superior long-term for maintaining quality finishes.

 Why automated car washes damage new paint

-- Brush friction: Rotating brushes accumulate grit from previous cars, leaving micro-scratches on soft, uncured paint.
+- Brush friction: Rotating brushes accumulate grit from previous vehicles, creating micro-scratches on soft paint

-- High-pressure spray: Touchless car washes use strong detergents and high-pressure jets that can lift fresh clear coat at panel edges.
+- High-pressure spray: Touchless systems use strong detergents and forceful jets that lift fresh clear coat at edges

-- Chemical stripping: Commercial detergents are formulated for speed, not gentleness.
-Many are alkaline enough to degrade uncured paint and strip protective coatings applied by the body shop.
+- Chemical stripping: Commercial detergents strip uncured paint and protective shop-applied coatings

-Most paint manufacturers and body shop industry standards recommend avoiding automated car washes for a minimum of 90 days after a paint job.
+Paint manufacturers recommend avoiding automated car washes for minimum 90 days post-repair.

 How to hand wash a freshly repaired car safely

-- Two clean buckets, one for pH-neutral car wash soap, one for clean rinse water
+- Two clean buckets (one for pH-neutral soap, one for rinse water)

 1. Rinse with low-pressure water to remove loose dirt

-2. Work from the roof downward, one panel at a time
+2. Work roof-downward, one panel at a time

-3. Dip the mitt in soapy water, wash a section, then rinse the mitt in the clean water bucket before reloading soap
+3. Dip mitt in soapy water, wash section, rinse mitt in clean water before reloading soap

-4. Rinse each section immediately, don't let soap dry on the surface
+4. Rinse each section immediately; don't allow soap to dry

-5. Dry with a clean microfiber towel using gentle patting or straight strokes, not circular scrubbing
+5. Dry with gentle patting or straight strokes using microfiber towel

-The two-bucket method prevents dirt picked up from the car from returning to the paint, a leading cause of swirl marks on new finishes.
+The two-bucket method prevents dirt from returning to panels, reducing swirl mark formation on fresh finishes.

 Products to avoid after body work